athomasoriginal/com.betweentwoparens/src/posts/010-rich-comments.md

 title: "Rich Comment Blocks"
 permalink: blog//{{ title | slug }}/index.html
 canonical: true
-summary: "Your coding life doesn't have to be a Rogue Like."
+summary: "Your coding life doesn't have to be a Rogue-Like."
 ---

 The three main types of comments in Clojure are